Test Catalog

 Provides information to assist in interpretation of the test results

-Inappropriate elevations in glucagon levels in hyperglycemic type I diabetic patients indicate that paradoxical glucagon release may contribute to disease severity.
-This can be observed if insulin treatment is inadequate, and patients are ketotic.
-However, glucagon measurement plays little, if any, role in the diagnostic workup of diabetic ketoacidosis, which is based on demonstrating significantly elevated plasma or serum glucose (>250 mg/dL), circulating ketones (beta-hydroxy butyrate), and acidosis (typically with increased anion gap).
+Inappropriate elevations in glucagon concentrations in patients who are hyperglycemic and have type I diabetes indicate that paradoxical glucagon release may contribute to disease severity.
+This can be observed if insulin treatment is inadequate and patients are ketotic.
+However, glucagon measurement plays little, if any, role in the diagnostic workup of diabetic ketoacidosis.

-In diabetic patients, low glucagon levels (undetectable or in the lower quartile of the normal range) in the presence of hypoglycemia indicate impairment of hypoglycemic counterregulation.
+In patients with diabetes, low glucagon concentrations (undetectable or in the lower quartile of the normal range) in the presence of hypoglycemia indicate impairment of hypoglycemic counter regulation.
 These patients may be particularly prone to recurrent hypoglycemia.
 This can be a permanent problem due to islet alpha-cell destruction or other, less well understood processes (eg, autonomous neuropathy).
 It can also be functional, most often due to over-tight blood glucose control and may be reversible after decreasing insulin doses.

 Cautions